herotc/hero-rotation/README.md

 - Warrior Fury _[Beta]_ (Credits: [Nia](https://github.com/Nianel))

 ## Special Mention About SimC APL
-As said earlier, every rotations are based on SimulationCraft Action Priority Lists (APL).
+As said earlier, every rotation is based on SimulationCraft Action Priority Lists (APL).
 What it means is, it heavily relies on how optimized those APLs are, especially for some talents, tier bonuses and legendaries support.
 Do remember that what the addon tells you is what the "robot" on SimulationCraft would do if they were in your situation.
 It also means that you can improve the current APL by using the addon and report the issues you might encounter.